Find advice and answers from our support team fast or get in touch

 Benefit in kind refers to:

-The director of a ‘close company’ cannot receive trivial benefits worth more than £300 in a tax year.
+However, the director of a ‘close company’ cannot receive trivial benefits worth more than £300 in a tax year.

 The government has prescribed minimum wage rates i.e., the minimum amount per hour that any worker should be paid.
 Workers above the age of 25 are entitled to National Living Wage which is highest of the National Minimum Wage.
 The wages amount determined using these minimum wage rates is called minimum wage.